 Fieldwork

-In the fieldwork portion of the externship students can expect to spend approximately 10 hours per week engaging in all aspects of individual client representation in police misconduct litigation and holistic advocacy.
-Students will work with Legal Aid attorneys to conduct client intake, conduct investigations, identify claims and develop case strategy, file Notices of Claim against New York City, prepare and defend clients in depositions, engage in settlement negotiations, and participate in state and federal police misconduct litigation, where appropriate.
-At all times, students will pursue claims in close collaboration with the Criminal Defense Practice, ensuring clients’ goals remain at the center of both their criminal case and their civil actions.
-Due to the length of the cases, students will likely work on a variety of matters at different stages of development, providing students the opportunity to engage in diverse aspects of police misconduct litigation and holistic advocacy.
+In the fieldwork portion of the externship students can expect to spend approximately 10-12 hours per week engaging in all aspects of individual client representation in police misconduct litigation and holistic advocacy.
+Students will directly represent clients under the supervision of the professors and in collaboration with Bronx Defenders attorneys.
+We expect that students will conduct client intake, perform investigations, identify claims and develop case strategy, file Notices of Claim against New York City, prepare and defend clients in depositions, handle settlement negotiations, and participate in state and federal police misconduct litigation.

 Seminar

-The classroom component of the externship will equip students with the context and tools required to engage deeply in each area of fieldwork and develop practical and culturally competent lawyering skills.
-The seminar will meet for two hours each week, during which time students will gain familiarity with critical legal issues as well as practical lawyering skills necessary for their fieldwork, such as witness preparation, negotiation techniques, ethics, and trauma-informed lawyering.
-Students will also have the opportunity to reflect on the demands and constraints of their role as lawyers as it relates to their clients, opposing counsel, and the systems they are working within.
+The classroom component of the externship, which meets weekly for two hours, will equip students with the context and tools required to engage deeply in each area of fieldwork and develop practical and culturally competent lawyering skills.
+In the first semester component, students will gain familiarity with critical legal issues as well as practical lawyering skills necessary for their fieldwork, such as witness preparation, negotiation techniques, ethics, and trauma-informed lawyering.
+Students will also reflect on the demands and constraints of their role as lawyers as it relates to their clients, opposing counsel, and the systems they are working within.
+In the advanced semester, the seminar primarily focuses on further developing litigation and advocacy skills, including through workshops and simulations.

 Grading